Table of Contents

 To allow for the most valuable internship experience possible, the following guidelines are suggested:

 - First, explore what is out there.
 Reach out into the community in the areas that interest you to see if you can find an experience you would enjoy.
-If you are having difficulty, and after consultation with your adviser, you can contact the internship coordinator Chad McGuire for help and to develop your ideas.
+If you are having difficulty, and after consultation with your adviser, you can contact the internship coordinator Mark Paige for help and to develop your ideas.
 This should be done well before the semester you are planning to take your internship.